altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium.md

 <h4>Installing HPS Daughtercard</h4>

 This section shows how to install the included HPS Enablement Daughtercard.
-The installation for the other optional HPS daughtercards is similar.
+The installation for the other optional HPS Boards is similar.

 1\.
 Identify the correct thumb screws and washers needed, they are in a plastic bag:
 ![](images/dc1-screws.png)